marciof/Eon/specification/specification.md

 ## `evaluate` ##

-Evaluates an expression and returns the result.
+Evaluates an expression, optionally in a different scope, and returns the result.

-If zero or more than one argument is passed, it returns the result of `(debug 'parameter-mismatch)`.
+If zero or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

 ```
 (evaluate expression)
+(evaluate expression scope)
 ```

 ### Examples ###